oblicue/octo-stock/README.md

 From here, you will see a basic CLI.
 You can use the arrow keys to go up/down, and enter to select an option.
 The names are pretty descriptive, e.g showwatchlist will show all stocks on your watch list.
-Nothing is permanent and you can always revert by opening watchlist.json or using the (soon to be added!) removefromwatchlist command.
+Nothing is permanent and you can always revert anything you add by using the removefromwatchlist command.

 Enjoy!